WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 What do these three assumptions mean for your system?

-1. Infinite queue length: Your computer does not have infinite memory.
+1. Infinite queue length: Sorry, your computer does not have infinite memory.

 2. & 3.
 Finite queue length & steady state: When/If the queue limit is
 violated, the model cannot tell you much (or anything) about the